alxklk/Scinc/README.md

 ## Error messages

 Error messages are sometimes confusing or missing, sometimes extra.
-No file/line/position included in error text, but someone can run Scinc with `-gui` command line switch, and find erroneous token highlighted if he is lucky enough

 ![Error picture](error.png)

+## Dynamic linking

+It is relatively easy to link function from shared library (.dll on Windows, .so on Unix-like), see examples/dynamic_native

+## Javascript Backend (experimental)

+There is experimental JS backend.
+VM bytecode is transformed into simplified Javascript and saved into `code.js` file.
+Web Runtime library ([webRT](webRT) folder content) should be in same folder.
+Code can be executed in browser by openint [index.html](webRT/index.html).

 ## Runtime library